fjames86/frpc/README.md

 See the related project [nefarious](https://github.com/fjames86/nefarious), which uses frpc to implement an NFSv3 client and server.

-An xdr parser/generator is also included, which provides similar functionality to rpcgen typically used with the C programming language (see section 9).
+An XDR protocol compiler is also included, which provides similar functionality to rpcgen typically used with the C programming language (see section 9).

 ## 1. Defining RPC interfaces
 RPC interfaces are given a unique integer called a program number, see